Abey Belasco: Classic match with Jack Randall, Sept. 1817

 Belasco lost to his greatest adversary, Jack Randall, an incomparable English champion, on 30 September 1817, at Shepperton Range, Surrey, 15 miles southwest of London, for the substantial sum of 50 guineas a side.
-This figure would very roughly calculate to $5997 in 2020 American currency or £4850 Pounds Sterling in English currency.
+This figure would very roughly calculate to $5997 or £4850 in 2020.
 A sizable sum, but far less than a prize fight with the same size audience or interest would bring today, and not enough to secure a comfortable retirement, even if Belasco fought ten fights in his career with the same purse, which he did not.

-In an affirmation of Belasco's considerable reputation as a boxer, Randall, his winning record known, led in the early betting, but by close odds of only 11-10.
+In an affirmation of Belasco's considerable reputation as a boxer, Randall, his winning record known, led in the early betting, but by close odds of only 11–10.
 Randall entered the ring at around 148 lbs.
 (67.13 kg), while Belasco weighed roughly eight pounds more.
 Belasco was known for his desperate and effective infighting, and was considered a skilled, scientific boxer.
 Randall's ability to go to the head to finish a fight was known to the crowd, and an integral part of his boxing strategy.
 Commencing five minutes before noon, the battle was fought in a standard 24 foot ring, under Broughton's rules, with no gloves.